thomasisberg/macos-web-development/README.md

 --no-php-enable   | Don't enable the latest PHP version installed.
 --no-xcode-select | Skip Xcode command line developer tools.
 --p-common       | Preset.
 Sets options `--no-php-5-6 --no-php-7-0 --no--php-7-4 --no-xcode-select`
 --uninstall       | Uninstall.
-Takes no other options than `--no-dry-run` and will uninstall everything – all versions of PHP etc.
+Takes no other options than `--no-dry-run` and will uninstall all versions of PHP etc.

 ## Credit